-Goals Action Steps Outcome/Indicators Strengthen Site Decision-Making Teams Invite interest-holders not already represented to participate on existing teams and advisory groups Explicitly seek out participation from historically marginalized groups Engage Council in exploration activities to guide school implementation Revisit and revise site democratic decision-making process Engage all staff in decision-making, including teacher, student, and family voice Outcome: Increased student, family and staff participation and voice in shared decision-making process Indicators: Increase favorable responses on CA School Staff Survey (CSSS) item A6.4 "Promotes participation in school decision-making" from 90%% to 95%.
-Increase favorable responses on CA Healthy Kids Survey (CHKS) Elementary item A6.6 "Meaningful participation at school" from 42% to 45%.
-Increase favorable responses on OMSD Annual Community Survey question "Your school seeks family input" from 80% to 85%.
-Enhance Communication and Transparency Utilize multiple communication planforms using newsletters, social media, Parent Square Establish a central information hub accessible to all interest holders Outcome: Increased number of interest holders informed on school activities, providing voice in decision-making, and decision outcome results.
-Indicators: Increase number of family and community members present at monthly Coffee with the Principal from 15 to 25.
-Increase number of families signed up on Parent Square communication platform from 500 to 525.
-Increase favorable responses on OMSD Annual Community Survey question "how well has the school communicated resources available" from 80% to 85%.
+Goals Action Steps Outcome/Indicators Strengthen Site Decision-Making Teams Invite interest-holders not already represented to participate on existing teams and advisory groups Explicitly seek out participation from historically marginalized groups Engage Council in exploration activities to guide school implementation Revisit and revise site democratic decision-making process Engage all staff in decision-making, including teacher, student, and family voice Outcome: Increased student, family and staff participation and voice in shared decision-making process Indicators: Maintain staff response rate of 118% on CA School Staff Survey (CSSS) item A6.4, "Promotes participation in school decision-making."
+Increase favorable responses on CA Healthy Kids Survey (CHKS) Elementary item A6.6 "Meaningful participation at school" from 74% to 84%.
+Increase favorable responses on OMSD Annual Community Survey question "Your school seeks family input" from 11% to 30%.
+We have 70 participants.
+Enhance Communication and Transparency Utilize multiple communication planforms using newsletters, flyers, social media, and Class Dojo a central information hub accessible to all interest holders Outcome: Increased number of interest holders informed on school activities, providing voice in decision-making, and decision outcome results.
+Indicators: Increase number of family and community members present at monthly Coffee with the Principal from 15 to 25 Increase number of families signed up on Class Dojo communication platform from 97% to 100% Increase favorable responses on OMSD Annual Community Survey question "how well has the school communicated resources available" from 11% to 30%.
+We have 70 participants.

-Describe the system of shared governance and site-level leadership structure at your community school (this could be a visual like an organizational chart of other graphic):
+Describe the system of shared governance and site-level leadership structure at your community school (this could be a visual like an organizational chart of other graphic): 0